Overview of oxygen sources

 How to clinically use an oxygen concentrator

 Oxygen concentrators require regular inspection and maintenance though if done properly on a high quality machine, these devices can be reliable with minimal resources for many years.
+Because these devices are kept at the bedside, users must adhere to proper infection prevention control measures.

 - Inspect & clean air inlet filter 1-2x weekly (A second air filter is needed to ensure continuous use while cleaning and drying one air filter)